-Yes, as it turned out, we all use the Internet the same way, no matter who we are, human beings or high-tech digital intelligence.
-A little later, Google has discovered that the computer has even developed its own concept of what a kitten should look like by independently generating the image with an analogue to our cerebral cortex and based on a review of photographs seeing earlier.
+Yes, as it turned out, we all use the Internet the same way, no matter who we are, human beings, or high-tech digital intelligence.
+A little later, Google has discovered that the computer has even developed its own concept of what a kitten should look like by independently generating the image with a digital version of our cerebral cortex and based on a review of photographs seeing earlier.

 1. Robot prophet

-The experiment with the “Nautilus” was retrospective in nature , the computer was given an opportunity to predict events which had already happened.
-Now scientists are contemplating allowing the machine to predict present day’s future events.
+The experiment with the “Nautilus” was retrospective in nature, the computer was given an opportunity to predict events that had already happened.
+Now scientists are contemplating allowing the machine to predict the present day’s future events.